g3n1uss/convnetjs/Readme.md

 # ConvNetJS

 This project is a redesigned, improved (in my opinion) version of the [original project](https://github.com/karpathy/convnetjs).

-For now there is only a MNIST classifier.
+For now it contains only a single example - the MNIST classifier.

+A very nice introduction to convolutional networks can be found [here](http://cs231n.github.io/convolutional-networks/) and [here](https://en.wikipedia.org/wiki/Convolutional_neural_network).

+Other resources:
+* Original paper - application of convolutional NN to recognition of handwritten zip codes https://www.ics.uci.edu/~welling/teaching/273ASpring09/lecun-89e.pdf
+* Applying of convolutional neural networks to classify colorful images https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf
+* Introducing visualization of each level to see how and why convolutional networks work introduced in the previous paper work http://www.matthewzeiler.com/pubs/arxive2013/arxive2013.pdf

 ## Example Code